wcj6/ProCBM/README.md

 📄 IEEE Transactions on Medical Imaging (under review)
 🔗 Project Page / Paper: *to be updated*

+> ⚠️ **Code Release Notice**
+> The codebase is currently being cleaned and organized for public release.
+> We will release the full implementation, training scripts, and pretrained models as soon as possible.
+> Please stay tuned.

 ---

 ## 🔍 Overview